Vulnerabilities of Single-Round Incentive Compatibility in Auto-bidding: Theory and Evidence from ROI-Constrained Online Advertising Markets: Abstract

 \section{Abstract}

-Most of the work in auction design literature assumes that bidders behave rationally based on the information available.
-However, in today's online advertising markets, one of the most important real-life applications of auction design, the data and computational power required to bid optimally are only available to the auction designer, and an advertiser can only participate by setting performance objectives (clicks, conversions, etc.) for the campaign.
+Most of the work in the auction design literature assumes that bidders behave rationally based on the information available for every \textit{individual} auction, and the revelation principle enables designers to restrict their efforts to \textit{incentive compatible} (IC) mechanisms.
+However, in today's online advertising markets, one of the most important real-life applications of auction design, the data and computational power required to bid optimally are only available to the platform, and an advertiser can only participate by setting performance objectives and constraints for its proxy \textit{auto-bidder} provided by the platform.
+The prevalence of auto-bidding necessitates a review of auction theory.
+In this paper, we examine the markets through the lens of ROI-constrained value-maximizing campaigns.
+We show that second price auction exhibits many undesirable properties (computational hardness, non-monotonicity, instability of bidders' utilities, and interference in A/B testing) and loses its dominant theoretical advantages in single-item scenarios.
+In addition, we make it clear how IC and its runner-up-winner interdependence contribute to each property.
+We hope that our work could bring new perspectives to the community and benefit practitioners to attain a better grasp of real-world markets.